zeynepandsoy/Flask-Traffic-Web-App/README.md

 ## Routes

-The code defines several routes (i.e., URLs) that correspond to different pages in the web application.
+Several routes (i.e., URLs) that correspond to different pages in the web application are defined:

 [**Blueprints**](http://exploreflask.com/en/latest/blueprints.html) allow modularizing the Flask application by breaking it up into smaller, more manageable pieces.
 In this project, two blueprints are defined and used to organize and group related routes together: